 Master of Science in Forensic Science

-The Master of Science in Forensic Science program requires the completion of 44 graduate semester hours of core and forensic science coursework that can be completed in two years.
+The Master of Science in Forensic Science program requires the completion of 44 graduate semester hours of core and forensic science coursework that can be completed in two years of full-time study.
 The program is designed to provide students with the necessary knowledge, skills, and abilities essential to forensic science.
 This unique and interdisciplinary program was the first of its kind in Texas.
 Graduate level topics include:

 - forensic biology

 - trace evidence and microscopy

 - instrumental analysis

 These core topics are complemented with advanced coursework and laboratory instruction.
 The program maintains strong ties with accredited forensic laboratories in both the private and public sectors.

 - complete an internship in a forensic laboratory,

 - demonstrate good oral and written skills that will prepare them for future success in both the laboratory and in the courtroom.

 Those seeking careers in this field should be aware that background checks similar to those required for law enforcement officers are likely to be a condition of employment.
 Drug testing, history of drug use, criminal background checks, and other factors may be considered for employment or internship placements.